How to go international with Ecwid

 For example, you sell spare parts for cars in the US and in Canada.
 By default, your store language is English, but let’s say you have also set up French.
 Once you finish the setup, customers with English as the browser language will see your store in English, and customers with French as the browser language will see your store in French.
 All the other customers (like those who have Spanish as their browser language) will see your store in English as it’s your main store language.

 You might be wondering which languages to choose.
 This decision can be based on the market analysis and be profit-driven.
 For example, you grew to have customers from a particular country and then came up with an idea to provide your store in this language to sell even more.
 Or — it can be driven by the languages you speak yourself.
 This way, you won’t need the help of a translator.

 You can also use language switchers (e.g., in Wix or Wordpress) to allow customers to choose the language for your store, or, in case you are using some other site, you can create a landing page where your store is forced to appear in a certain language.

 Your store notifications (both customer and admin) are translated automatically into most languages, but you can also translate them manually.
 Please note that if you are using text labels that you have translated manually, or if you have modified your invoices (including tax invoices) and/or notifications, they will not be automatically translated anymore as they are considered your custom content.

-Tip: To add custom translations for text labels, you can use the Store Label Editor in a multilingual mode.
-Please contact us, and we will enable it for you.
+Tip: To add custom translations for buttons and other text labels, you can use the Store Label Editor in a multilingual mode.

 Ecwid supports all the official currencies, so feel free to enter product prices in the currency that you want to accept in your store.
 To set or change currency, go to the Settings → General → Regional Settings tab in your store admin.